 In 1887, the original box pews were replaced with the present ones, but pew rent continued until 1917.

 In 1897, in memory of his recently deceased wife, E.J.B.
-Pense, publisher of the Daily British Whig and grandson of Edward Barker, replaced the original small sanctuary with a chancel 30 feet long and 23 feet wide.
-It has an adjoining vestry room and organ chamber, and was completely furnished with a new altar, reredos, pulpit, prayer desks , and choir stalls, all in dark oak.
+Pense, publisher of the Daily British Whig and grandson of Edward Barker, replaced the original small sanctuary with a chancel 30 feet (9 m) long and 23 feet (7 m) wide.
+It had an adjoining vestry room and organ chamber, and was completely furnished with a new altar, reredos, pulpit, prayer desks , and choir stalls, all in dark oak.
 A magnificent stained glass east window inspired the congregation to install decorative glass in the remaining windows (two already were in stained glass), and to stain in dark oak the wooden interior of nave.

 In 1901 an organ was purchased.
 The only other change to the original fabric occurred in 1960 when another stained glass window as installed, and a new altar, reredos, and sanctuary panelling, all in lightly stained oak, were installed.